 2. Bank balances Main account: £14,764.72

-Centre account: £19,151.23
+Centre account: £19,151.23 include??

 3. Virus policy DJC has produced a leaflet to be delivered by posties to all locals and also to go on Facebook and website.
 It contains contact numbers for those who need help, and details of others offering help, how ACC may be able to provide takeaway meals and how the centre can be used safely.
 He is proposing a change of the phone system so the hospital car scheme and the centre are 2 options when phoning the 411 number.
 At the present time, both numbers will be diverted to Jane or Lesley’s homes/mobiles.
 Lesley putting together lists of volunteers offering to help.